Alone or with other agents in the management of hypertension.

 Assess patient for signs of angioedema (swelling of face, extremities, eyes, lips, tongue, difficulty in swallowing or breathing); may occur at any time during therapy.
 Discontinue medication and provide supportive care.

-Monitor weight and assess patient routinely for resolution of fluid overload (peripheral edema, rales/crackles, dyspnea, weight gain, jugular venous distention).
+Heart Failure: Monitor weight and assess patient routinely for resolution of fluid overload (peripheral edema, rales/crackles, dyspnea, weight gain, jugular venous distention).

 Lab Test Considerations: Monitor renal function.
 May cause ↑ BUN and serum creatinine.
 If ↑ BUN or serum creatinine concentrations occur, may require dose reduction or withdrawal.